DS200-SP2024-Hunter/Week07-DueFeb28/README.md

 Here is [a supplementary jupyter notebook for this lab](https://github.com/DS200-SP2024-Hunter/Week07-DueFeb28/blob/main/Lab07SupplementaryNotebook.ipynb) and
 [a screenshot of the map produced by the final code block](https://github.com/DS200-SP2024-Hunter/Week07-DueFeb28/blob/main/Lab07_MapScreenshot.png).
 In that map, both the colors of the circles and the sizes of the circles are determined by the same variable, the count of flights.
 Can you create a map that uses color for one variable and circle size for another?

-NOTICE:  Several airports are missing longitude/latitude coordinates, which show up as `nan` (not a number).
+CAUTION:  Several airports are missing longitude/latitude coordinates, which show up as `nan` (not a number).
 After loading your airports dataset, you can fix this by dropping the three rows containing these airports, creating a new table called `new_airports`, as follows:
 ```
 df = airports.to_df()
 df = df.dropna()